The Westminster lensArchive · Written questions · 350 tabled · 337 answered

 Asked

-Commonwealth and Development Affairs, what steps she is taking to help ensure freedom of worship at holy sites in Jerusalem.
+Commonwealth and Development Affairs, what steps she is taking to help ensure that access to safe and good quality education for children overseas.

 Reply